Uh-oh, your membership is expiring!

 Let’s see how Conductor can automate this as a fault-tolerant process!

 Before beginning the workflow, you need to set up the Conductor server.
 It can be set up locally, or you can utilize the Orkes Cloud version.
-To test the Conductor in real-time, we offer Conductor Playground, a free tool from Orkes.
+To test the Conductor in real-time, we offer Conductor Developer Edition, a free tool from Orkes.

 For illustration purposes, let’s consider a monthly subscription use case, where the membership is to be renewed every 30 days.
 The Conductor workflows are built by combining a series of blocks referred to as tasks.
 The tasks are orchestrated in a defined order to complete the workflow.